amrox/resume/resume.md

     *Technical Design Lead, May 2014 - March 2016*

-    Three Rings Design is one of SEGA's premiere mobile game studios.
-Since joining, our studio has shipped Super Monkey Ball Bounce for iOS and Android in Fall 2014.
-Our next title is in development, but is currently unannounced.
+    Three Rings Design was one of SEGA's premiere mobile game studios.
+Since joining, the studio has shipped Super Monkey Ball Bounce for iOS and Android in Fall 2014.
+Our next title was in development since early 2015, but was cancelled when the studio closed in March 2016.

     Responsibilities include: